Hierarchic Kernel Recursive Least-Squares: Numerical Experiments

 \subsection{Synthetic 3D Data Modeling}

-To demonstrate the capability of the H-KRLS algorithm in modeling higher dimensional data sets, the presented algorithm is implemented on a synthetic three dimensional function in this subsection.
-A three-dimentional function $\Xi(\bm{x},\bm{d}_{1},\bm{d}_{2})$ is defined as follows:
+To demonstrate the capability of the D-KRLS algorithm in modeling higher dimensional datasets, the presented algorithm is implemented on a synthetic three-dimensional function in this subsection.
+A three-dimensional function $\Xi(\bm{x},\bm{d}_{1},\bm{d}_{2})$ is defined as follows: